vishal-hunashikatti/RISC-V_PBSP/Week-2/CPU_Performance_measurement/alu/README.md

 ## CPU Performance Measurement

 ### Assumptions for the performance measurement
+- All instructions are executed only once.
+- No parallel execution of the instructions.
 - Clock Cycle Time ---------> 1 nanosecond
 - Clock Cycles per instruction ---> 5.5 cycles per instruction
-- All instructions are executed only once.
-- No parallel execution of the instructions
 - ns --------> nanosecond
 - ms --------> microsecond